Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

-Ulysses for example has lots of early dialogue, interspersed with inner thoughts (of Leoplold Bloom).
-Towards the end of the book lengthy paragraphs become the norm.
-These are hard to get through for the reader, sort of slippery, long chains of monologue.
+Ulysses for example has lots of dialogue interspersed with Leopold Bloom's inner thoughts.
+Towards the end of the book, lengthy paragraphs become the norm.
+These long, slippery chains of monologue are hard to get through for most readers.

-Finnegans Wake is the ultimate - an extremely difficult book that I've only ever dipped into on the odd occasion - when I'm feeling brave or tormented by the world.
+Finnegans Wake is the ultimate: an extremely difficult book that I've only ever dipped into on the odd occasion when I'm feeling brave or tormented by the world.